-Genome-wide association analysis of imputed data
+Tool for genome-wide association analysis of imputed genetic data.

 [ stable source code, GPG signature ].

 - Debian Linux packages: ProbABEL has recently been included in Debian 'unstable' and 'testing'.
 We aim to have it included in 'stable' as well.
 The ProbABEL page in the Debian Package Tracking System, containing the latest information, can be found here.

 - .deb packages for Ubuntu: If you are running Ubuntu (or one of its derivative distributions like Kubuntu or Linux Mint), take a look at the GenABEL PPA for easy installation of the ProbABEL package.
 Basically it boils down to following these steps:

 - MS Windows packages: We have prepared packages for 64bit Windows (GPG signature).
 Please note that none of the current ProbABEL developers use Windows for these kind of analyses, so these binaries have not been tested.